 - difficulty concentrating

 - depression and anxiety

 Even if you only had mild symptoms of COVID-19, you can still experience long COVID.
 Get help from a GP if you experience long-term effects of COVID-19.

 How can you protect yourself and others from COVID-19?

 The World Health Organisation and NHS both recommend taking the following precautions:

 - Maintain at least 2 metres (7 feet) distance between yourself and anyone who is coughing or sneezing.
-Because symptoms of COVID-19 can often be mild, even if someone doesn’t feel or look ill, they may still be infected.
+Because symptoms of COVID-19 can often be mild, even if someone doesn’t feel or look ill, they might still be infected.

-- Wash your hands regularly and thoroughly (for at least 20 seconds) with either alcohol-based hand rub or if that’s not available, soap and water.
+- Wash your hands regularly and thoroughly (for at least 20 seconds) with either an alcohol-based hand rub or if that’s not available, soap and water.
 This helps to kill viruses and germs that may be on your hands.